Originally posted April 23rd 2019, updated April 27th 2021

-As a thought exercise, imagine that you lived in the middle ages or the 1800s or the 1930s and were a doctor, parent, or teacher watching children become infected and die from diseases like measles.
-If a time traveler from 2019 came to you and said, “we now have medicines that could prevent that.
+As a thought exercise, imagine that you lived in the Middle Ages or the 1800s or the 1930s and were a doctor, parent, or teacher watching children get infected and die from diseases like measles.
+If a time traveler from 2019 came to you and said, “We now have medicines that could prevent that.
 The child doesn’t have to die.
 They can receive a quick injection, with low risk, and live without the terror of this disease”.
-You might ask this time traveler – is the disease eradicated?
+You might ask this time traveler—is the disease eradicated?
 Now, imagine you are that time traveler from 2019.
 What would you say to explain that no, despite the fact that the vaccine exists, the disease is not eradicated.
 And, in fact, it has sprung up to infect and harm children.
 How did this happen?

-It all began in 1993, when Andrew Wakefield published an article in the Journal of Medical Virology.
+In 1993, Andrew Wakefield published an article in the Journal of Medical Virology.
 He concluded that the measles virus may cause Crohn’s disease – an inflammatory bowel disease.
 This was followed by an article in the Lancet in 1995, claiming a causal link between the live attenuated measles vaccination and Crohn’s disease.
 This article was met with much disagreement by Wakefield’s scientific peers.
 These specific claims – that the live attenuated measles vaccination may cause Crohn’s disease — were abandoned by Wakefield and his co-authors, and were later discredited.

 Wakefield subsequently published a paper in February of 1998 in The Lancet claiming a link between the combined measles, mumps, and rubella (MMR) vaccine to colitis and autism spectrum disorders.
 This paper was accompanied by a video news-release and a press conference.

 “I can’t support the continued use of these three vaccines given in combination until this issue has been resolved.”
 Andrew Wakefield